Arena Sofia: Major events and notable firsts

 The first major concert in the arena was held by Jean Michel Jarre, followed by artists Sade and Amorphis.

 The arena has hosted the 2012 European Taekwon-do ITF championship in May, followed by the 2012 Aerobic Gymnastics World Championships in the first three days of June.
 The city was previously awarded the 2004 edition of the event.

 During three days in February 2012 the arena hosted the Cirque du Soleil show Saltimbanco for the first time in Bulgaria.
 Between 9 and 11 November 2012 it also hosted the travelling ice show Disney on Ice, another debut for the country.

 The Junior Eurovision Song Contest 2015 was held in the arena on 21 November 2015, the first time a Eurovision event was held in Bulgaria.

 The arena recorded its first sold-out game on 9 June 2012, when 12,501 fans (128 more than the official capacity) came to see the Olympic qualification volleyball match between France and Bulgaria.
-It will be used for the 2020 FIBA Under-17 Basketball World Cup.
+It was originally scheduled to be used for the 2020 FIBA Under-17 Basketball World Cup but was ultimately canceled due to the COVID-19 pandemic.

 Bulgaria's ruling GERB party is a consistent user of the arena, having held its rallies and conferences within it for years.

-This trend was bucked during late 2019 Bulgarian local elections, as the party wanted to undertake a "humble" campaign.
+On 17 May 2026, the Mayor of Sofia, Vasil Terziev, announced the city would bid to host the Eurovision Song Contest 2027 with this venue.